The Habitat

 dlewis33 / Getty Images

 If you live close to cotton or cornfields and notice that your tomato plant leaves are curling, they may be victims of herbicide drift.
 Some farmers and gardeners spray large amounts of the chemicals to prevent and eliminate weeds, but a neighbor's use can affect your tomatoes as well.
-Wind carries and spreads the chemical beyond the intended targets, and tomato plants are super-sensitive to herbicides, reacting to even the smallest amounts, and this can impact the yield.
+The wind carries and spreads the chemical beyond the intended targets, and tomato plants are super-sensitive to herbicides, reacting to even the smallest amounts, and this can impact the yield.

 05